Indian Ocean Drive pinnacles

 Speaking of their lifetime the Pinnacles are believed to be very young and scientists today are just beginning to unravel their many mysteries.
 They are believed to have formed underground some 500,000 years ago during the Ice Ages, but they remained buried for most of this time.
 Evidence suggests that they were exposed around 6000 years ago, but were again covered by shifting sands until only a few hundred years ago.

-No wonder, a day trip to pinnacles from Perth, to explore this beautiful natural phenomenon, while enjoying Lancelin & Yanchep National Park and the Great Ocean Drive is the best thing to do while in Perth.
+No wonder, a day trip to Pinnacles from Perth, to explore this beautiful natural phenomenon, while enjoying Lancelin & Yanchep National Park and the Great Ocean Drive is the best thing to do while in Perth.

 Pinnacles Perth